plpd-blog/plpd-blog.github.io/handbook.markdown

 **Law Enforcement Officer** has the power and means to restrict the entry to **public** and **private** **property(s)** for a valid reason.
 If the area restricted is larger than one residential property and the length of the restriction is longer then 10 minutes, the most senior officer needs to authorize the order.

 1. Do restrict the entry to a crime scene.
-2. Don't restrict the entry to a house for more than 10 minutes with out authorization.
+2. Don't restrict the entry to a street for more than 10 minutes with out authorization.

 #### 10. Punishments